 ECO mode is a function which optimises fuel consumption.
-It acts upon certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering etc.) and on certain driving actions (acceleration, gear changing, cruise control, deceleration etc.).
+It acts on certain power consuming systems in the vehicle (heating, air conditioning, power-assisted steering, etc.) and on certain driving actions (acceleration, gear changing, cruise control, deceleration, etc.).

 Activating the function

 Press switch 4.

 The 3 warning light comes on on the instrument panel A or B to confirm activation.

 While driving, it is possible to leave the ECO mode temporarily in order to improve engine performance.